mcguinness/node-lambda-oauth2-jwt-authorizer/README.md

 # OAuth 2.0 Bearer JWT Authorizer for AWS API Gateway

-The oauth2-jwt-bearer-authorizer is sample implementation of a custom authorizer for AWS API Gateway that works with a JWT `id_token` or `access_token` issued by an OAuth 2.0 Authorization Server.
+The lambda-oauth2-jwt-authorizer is sample implementation of a custom authorizer for AWS API Gateway that works with a JWT bearer token (`id_token` or `access_token`) issued by an OAuth 2.0 Authorization Server.
 It can be used to secure access to API managed by AWS API Gateway.

 ## Configuration